Chichu9/Wrap-SOL/README.md

 **🚀 CLI Bot to Wrap Your SOL to wSOL**

-This guide will help you run the SOL to wSOL bot, covering both testing in Devnet and deploying it on Mainnet.
+This guide helps you convert SOL to wSOL, both in Devnet and on Mainnet.

-**🧪 Test the Bot in Devnet**
+**🧪 Testing the Bot in Devnet**

 Testing in Devnet allows you to safely verify the bot’s functionality without using real assets.
 Follow these steps: